kukushi/SideMenu/README.md

 SideMenu is an easy-to-use container view controller written in Swift.

-Besides all the features a *SideMenu* should have, it supports:
+Besides all the features a *Side Menu* should have, it supports:

 - Four types of status bar behaviors which adopts by most Apps
 - Three different menu position